 Can I Keep My Ex’s Significant Other Away From My Kids?

-To learn more about your rights within a co-parenting situation, contact a Pittsburgh child custody lawyer from Pittsburgh Divorce & Family Law, LLC at (412) 471-5100 for a free and confidential consultation.
+Can the Pennsylvania courts order your child’s other parent to keep their significant other away from your kids?
+The answer depends on your specific case.
+To learn more about your rights when co-parenting, contact a Pittsburgh child custody lawyer from Pittsburgh Divorce & Family Law, LLC at (412) 471-5100 for a free and confidential consultation.

-In general, you do not have the power to dictate which adults are around your child when they are with the other parent.
-When you have your child, you can decide who is present.
-You can decide whether to introduce them to a romantic partner or not.
-When your child is with their other parent, that adult determines their company.
+In general, you only have the power to control which adults are around your child when you have your kid.
+When your child is with their other parent, they determine the child’s company.

 How the Court Will Decide Who Can Be Around Your Child

-A judge will be extremely hesitant to tell a parent they cannot introduce a new person to their child, particularly if a great deal of time has passed since the divorce or end of your relationship.
+A judge will likely be hesitant to tell a parent they cannot introduce a new person to their child, particularly if a great deal of time has passed since the divorce or end of your relationship.
 Judges do not want to participate in one parent trying to control the other.
-However, a judge is interested in keeping your child safe and healthy.
+However, a judge does want to keep your child safe and healthy.

 Call Our Child Custody Lawyers for Help Today

-If you are worried about another adult’s presence in your child’s life because of a health or safety issue, call a Pittsburgh family lawyer from Pittsburgh Divorce & Family Law, LLC as soon as possible.
+If you are worried about another adult’s presence in your child’s life because of a health or safety issue, call a Pittsburgh family lawyer as soon as possible to protect your kids.

 Our lawyers will first review your child’s custody situation to determine the other parent’s current rights and obligations.
 We will then look into your concerns regarding your ex’s significant other.
 Once we have additional information, we can try to work with your child’s other parent directly and advise you on whether returning to court on this issue is a good idea.